CampaignChain/campaignchain-docs/administrator/installation/dev.rst

         # These parameters are optionals !

-        # Turn the profiler on
+        # Turn the profiler off
-        profiler: on
+        profiler:

         # Turn file log on and specify log format
         file_log_format: default